 Puglia is an international cinematographer and active member of the International Cinematographers Guild since 1990.
 Beginning his career at Age 16, he has gone on to work as Director of Photography for myriad film and television entities, including BBC, PBS, CBS, National Geographic, RAI (Italian Television), Imagine Entertainment, and Warner Brothers.

 Puglia is the recipient of two Emmys and a Peabody, along with two qualified Academy Award entries.
 He is an Eastman Kodak Company preferred cinematographer, consulting in the testing and development of Kodak film products.
 His work has been featured in numerous industry periodicals, such as iCOM Magazine and INCamera.

 BRIAN J. ARIOTTI, Associate Producer

-Ariotti is an up-and-coming documentary editor and producer whose film credits include Delta Boys (2012), Madina's Dream (2014), The Home Front (2015), and Meru (winner of the 2015 Sundance Audience Award).
-He began his career in 2007 as an intern for Nickelodeon, and has gone on to work for MTV, NBC, SCI-FI CHannel, AMC, The Onion, Vogue, HGTV, The Food Network, Bravo, VH1, Logo, Overture Films, and National Geographic.
+Brian Ariotti is an Emmy Award winning documentary editor and producer whose film credits include Delta Boys (2012), Madina's Dream (2014), The Home Front (2015) Meru (winner of the 2015 Sundance Audience Award), God Knows Where I Am (2016), To the Edge of the Sky (2017) and The Winds of Downhill (2017).
+He began his career in 2007 as an intern for Nickelodeon, and has gone on to work for MTV, NBC, SCI-FI Channel, AMC, The Onion, Vogue, HGTV, The Food Network, Bravo, VH1, Logo, Overture Films, and National Geographic.